-The cross-government definition of domestic violence and abuse is:
+There is a cross-government definition of domestic violence and abuse.
+Below is a summary of how domestic abuse is defined within this definition:

-any incident or pattern of incidents of controlling, coercive, threatening behaviour, violence or abuse between those aged 16 or over who are, or have been, intimate partners or family members regardless of gender or sexuality.
+Any incident or pattern of incidents of controlling, coercive, threatening behaviour, violence or abuse between those aged 16 or over who are, or have been, intimate partners or family members regardless of gender or sexuality.
 The abuse can encompass, but is not limited to: